futurice/field-ops-guide/field-ops-guide.md

 * https://wow.futurice.com/#/card/proposal_best_practices

-### QUESTION: Have we validated that the problem we are solving is actually worth solving?
+### QUESTION: Has it been validated that the problem is actually worth solving?

 **What is the criteria for "yes"?**